Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/tactical-design.md

 - ### Domain Model Pattern

-  DDD’s way of implementing complex business logic
+  Domain Model Pattern is the DDD’s way of implementing complex business logic.

+  The domain model’s building blocks tackle the complexity of the business logic,
+  By encapsulating it in the boundaries of value objects and aggregates.

 - ### Events